The Best Bars in Downtown & Brickell guide image

 THE SPOTS

-The NIU Kitchen team’s latest pivot, NIU Wine, has almost immediately become our favorite spot for a low-key night out, date, or particularly exhausting Thursday that calls for a glass of wine and an excellent panna cotta.
-The narrow space still has the intimate dinner party energy of NIU Kitchen (which is now located a few doors down the street)—with candlelight, tables perfect for couples, and lots of natural wine.
+NIU Wine is the drinking equivalent of a cashmere sweater.
+This snug little wine bar is our favorite spot for a low-key night out, first date, or particularly exhausting Thursday that calls for a glass of wine and excellent Spanish bar snacks.
+The narrow space has an intimate dinner party energy with candlelight and tables perfect for couples.
 There’s not really a wine menu.
-You just chat with the staff, and they'll bring you some bottles to try.
-There is a rotating food menu, though, and it’s full of wine bar appropriate tapas, tasty little sandwiches, and a spiced chocolate truffle you definitely want alongside a glass of that red you picked because you liked the label.
+You just chat with the owner, and she’ll bring you some bottles to try.
+There is a rotating food menu, though, and it’s full of tapas like bacalhau with sofrito aioli, charcuterie, and a spiced chocolate truffle you definitely want alongside a glass of that red you picked because you liked the label.

 Miami Sound Bar is a cocktail bar in Downtown inspired by the Japanese listening bars that are starting to catch on in Miami with places like Dante's HiFi.
 But this is one trend we can get behind, because we quite enjoy sipping cocktails in dark rooms while DJs play vinyl on excellent sound systems.
 And that’s exactly what you can do at Miami Sound Bar.
 This place also takes reservations, which is a smart idea since the narrow space is a tight squeeze, and it’ll be comforting to know you have a guaranteed seat (especially if you’re coming here on a date).
 The cocktails are very good and they have a couple bar snacks too.